ThomasRabn/ece-web-labs/README.md

 ## Contact

-In case there is any issue regarding the labs, you can contact me at thomas.rabian@edu.ece.fr
+In case there is any issue regarding the labs, you can contact us no our ECE mail addresses : thomas.bastide@edu.ece.fr & thomas.rabian@edu.ece.fr